nahidmbstu/DS-ALGO-in-javascript/README.md

-#solving different DS and Algorithm problem in JS.
+#solving different DS and Algorithm problem in JS and Python.